 Proceed with Caution – PTET isn’t a No-Brainer

-It’s clear that high-income business owners in states with high property taxes, state and/or local income taxes may be able to deduct more of those taxes when electing PTET at the entity level and reserving the $10,000 SALT deduction for personal property taxes.
-Even so, deep analysis of the holistic tax picture is required to make PTET a clear-cut winner.
+It’s clear that high-income business owners in states with high property taxes and income taxes may be able to deduct more of those taxes when electing PTET at the entity level.
+With the changes introduced under OBBBA, business owners who have been taking advantage of the PTET election should re-evaluate how much SALT deduction remains on their personal return after property tax before deciding whether it still makes sense.
+Deep analysis of the holistic tax picture is required to make PTET a clear-cut winner.

 A few things to be mindful of: